What is an air source heat pump?

 The system water which has been heated up then exits the rear of the heat pump via flow and return pipework and is circulated throughout the rest of the central heating to provide space heating and hot water within the home.

 To learn more about what living with a heat pump is like, please visit our YouTube channel.
-And to read more about the importance of home insulation, please follow the link here.
+You can also read our blog ‘Getting Your Home Heat Pump Ready’ to find out how your property’s insulation can impact the performance of an air source heat pump.

 Types of air source heat pumps